 Places in History Everyone Should See Once

 There’s no better place to see the start of American history than on the East Coast and Philadelphia.
-Home to Independence Hall, The Benjamin Franklin Museum, the first post office, the US Treasury, the American Revolution Museum, Philadelphia is a cultural Mecca of History.
+Home to Independence Hall, The Benjamin Franklin Museum, the first post office, the US Treasury, and the American Revolution Museum, Philadelphia is a cultural Mecca of History.
 Also, the city is really easy to get around.
 Whether you do a hop-on-hop-off bus, which I highly recommend, or stay right in the heart of the city, you can walk too many of those destinations and attractions above.
 Use a Sightseeing Pass to save on the attractions.
 Be sure to head on down to Philadelphia’s Chinatown for some delicious sweets.

 I absolutely fell in love with Boston.
 While Philadelphia might be home to the signing of the Declaration of Independence, the start of the American Revolution can easily be traced here.